qst0/ft_libgfx/README.md

 Basing this off my previous library for [ft_wireframe](https://github.com/qst0/ft_wireframe), [ft_fractal](https://github.com/qst0/ft_fractal) and some of the ideas going around here at the lab.

-*This is on hold for the moment, so I can get the remaining experience to join the PHP piscine.*

 ## MiniLibX

 The keystone of the graphics branch at 42 is learning to use MiniLibX